Outdoor Safety and Health Considerations

 12) Equipment Logistics: Whether you do small group fitness training or just 1:1 training, you can ask clients to help carry the equipment to the spot where you’ll be exercising with you as part of warm-up and bring it back as cool-down.
 Alternatively, you can arrive early and do it yourself if you know you have multiple sessions.
 I found most clients very graciously offer to help out.

-13) Finding each other: If you are doing multiple sessions and are going to be there before them, let them know where in the park/outdoor facility they can find you.
+13) Finding each other: A top outdoor safety consideration is not getting lost or losing your clients!
+If you are doing multiple sessions and are going to be there before them, let them know where in the park/outdoor facility they can find you.
 If you will be arriving at the same time, let them know where in the parking lot you will meet and whether they need to be ready to walk to the location or not.
 Drop a pin and text them for convenience.
 One thing you don’t want to encounter is compromising the safety of a client in an unfamiliar outdoor space.

 14) Extra Garbage bags: Be responsible!
 Most parks will have garbage receptacles, but some are carry-in, carry-out.
 If you’re going to be training in the latter, keep extra bags handy!

-While this all may seem like a lot to plan for and remember, what you don’t have to worry about is overhead!
+While these safety tips may seem like a lot to plan for and remember, what you don’t have to worry about is overhead!
 Enjoy your outdoor training sessions smartly and it will all become second nature.